Printed on January 17, 2019, 9:11 pm

 - An employee on military leave of absence who is relieved or discharged from military duty under circumstances other than dishonorable shall be entitled to reemployment rights as follows:

-- For example, if the employee completes a period of service and travel home, arriving at ten o’clock in the evening, he or she cannot be required to report to the employer until the beginning of the next full regularly-scheduled work period that begins at least eight hours after arriving home, i.e., no earlier than six o’clock the next morning.
+- For example, if the employee completes a period of service and travel home, arriving at ten o’clock in the evening, they cannot be required to report to the employer until the beginning of the next full regularly-scheduled work period that begins at least eight hours after arriving home, i.e., no earlier than six o’clock the next morning.

-- If it is impossible or unreasonable for the employee to report within such time period through no fault of his or her own, he or she must report to the employer as soon as possible after the expiration of the eight-hour period.
+- If it is impossible or unreasonable for the employee to report within such time period through no fault of their own, they must report to the employer as soon as possible after the expiration of the eight-hour period.

 - If the employee served between 31 and 180 days and makes an oral or written request for reemployment no more than 14 days after completing service.